-Perform pregnancy testing before initiation of dolutegravir in adolescents and adults of childbearing potential to exclude use of dolutegravir during the first trimester of pregnancy
+Perform pregnancy testing before initiation of dolutegravir in adolescents and adults of childbearing potential to exclude use of dolutegravir during the first trimester of pregnancy [see 4.2].
+Initiation of dolutegravir is not recommended in adolescents and adults actively trying to become pregnant unless there is no suitable alternative [see sec4.6].

-Advise adolescents and adults of childbearing potential to consistently use effective contraception
+Counsel adolescents and adults of childbearing potential to consistently use effective contraception [see 4.6)].